CESNET/eInfra-docs/docs.it4i/general/job-submission-and-execution.md

 Intel Turbo Boost Technology is on by default.
 We strongly recommend keeping the default.

-If necessary (such as in the case of benchmarking), you can disable the Turbo for all nodes of the job by using the PBS resource attribute cpu_turbo_boost:
+If necessary (such as in the case of benchmarking), you can disable Turbo for all nodes of the job by using the PBS resource attribute `cpu_turbo_boost`:

 ```console
 $ qsub -A OPEN-0-0 -q qprod -l select=4:ncpus=36 -l cpu_turbo_boost=0 -I